ggonei/FNT2/README.md

 # FNT2
 Fast Neutron Tomography sort code

-It compiles on the command line (although that will be slowest):
+It compiles on the command line:

  root -l src/Helper.cpp+ src/Gate.cpp+ src/Channel.cpp+ src/FNT.cpp+ src/analysis.cpp+ fntsort.cpp+

+Alternatively, run the makefile with 'make' for a 5-10% speed boost

 # Speed
 unordered_map is a hash table and faster than map here but does require C11, so switch to map on old systems